csc-training/high-level-gpu-programming/docs/01-introduction.md

 - Local memory in GPU
-    - Smaller than main memory (32 GB in Puhti, 128 GB in LUMI)
+    - Smaller than main memory (32 GB in Puhti, 64GB in LUMI)
     - Very high bandwidth (up to 3200 GB/s in LUMI)
     - Latency high compared to compute performance